gshanemiller/rdpmc/README.md

 Nanobench, NMI uses a counter. **Not tested or validated**
 * **linux_pmu**: sudo run with no arguments.
 This allows `rdpmc` assembler instruction to be called in userspace code.
 It's mandatory to run this before doing PMU code.
+* **linux_turbo**: sudo run with `on|off`.
+This enables or disables processor's turbo-mode

+# Helper Programs
+* `example/config.cpp`: This program pretty prints a programmable PMU configuration to stdout.
+Run with any argument to emit in CSV format.
+The program makes the configs then prints the configs.
+Note that `example/example.cpp` can read the CSV format produced by this program so that, once a CSV file is populated with your choices, you can easily configure those counters under test
+* `example/frequency.cpp`: This program runs a busy loop with intent of wasting 1 sec.
+If the actual elasped time is under 1 sec, it wastes more time else it wastes less time.
+For each iteration the program displays the number of iterations run to waste time, the elasped time in ns, and the elapsed number of cycles as reported by `rdtsc`.
+If it can get the elapsed time to differ from 1sec by less than `epsilonNs` (currently 100) it stops.
+Otherwise the last report gives the frequency (e.g. cycles per second) which can be used with F2 fixed counter. `rdtsc` reports numbers at a fixed and same frequency as F2.
+However, F2 only reports non-halt cycles while `rdtsc` all cycles.
+The elapsed number of cycles per `rdtsc` is identified by `C0` in the example output above.